cybergeek1943/t4json/README.md

 * Added **_convert_singular_lists_** parameter to ```flatten()``` method.
 * The ```flatten()``` method should generally be up to 15% faster.
 * The **_chain_key_include_index_** of the ```flatten()``` method was fixed/improved.
-* cleaned up code in internal methods.
+* Cleaned up code in internal methods.

 ### v1.4.0
 * Slicing Operations now supported on T4Json instances.